Steels & Alloys

 Note: The TIP TIG welder on the right is welding duplex fabrications used in ship construction.
 The weld benefits on this large duplex application are many and are discussed.
 However note the welder is using a weld shield that is supplying fresh air.
 To avoid the chrome concerns this company required welders to use these weld shields when using MIG and Gas Shielded Flux Cored.
 However as you can see, the duplex weld fumes are hardly visible with TIP TIG.

-NOTE THE WELD BENEFITS MENTIONED HERE APPLY TO ALL METALS.
-TO FIND THE UNIQUE DIFFERENCES BETWEEN TIP TIG - PULSED MIG - GTAW AND HOT WIRE TIG, VISIT THE WELDING PROCESS SECTION.
+NOTE THE WELD BENEFITS MENTIONED HERE WILL APPLY TO ALL METALS.
+TO FIND THE UNIQUE DIFFERENCES BETWEEN TIP TIG - PULSED MIG - GTAW AND HOT WIRE TIG, PLEASE VISIT THE WELDING PROCESS SECTION.

-FROM EM…MANAGERS AND ENGINEERS AND SUPERVISORS THAT MAKE WELD DECISIONS AND DON’T UNDERSTAND WELD PROCESS CAPABILITY, WELD PROCESS CONTROLS & BEST WELD PRACTICE REQUIREMENTS, MAY BE BETTER SUITED TO OTHER PROFESSIONS.
+FROM EM.
+MANAGERS, ENGINEERS AND SUPERVISORS THAT MAKE IMPORTANT WELD DECISIONS, YET DON’T UNDERSTAND THE WELD PROCESS PROCESS CAPABILITY, THE WELD PROCESS CONTROLS & BEST WELD PRACTICE REQUIREMENTS FOR WELD OPTIMIZATION ARE PERHAPS IN THE WRONG PROFESSION.

 Elon Musk (@elonmusk) Tweeted: